 As countless hours of hidden footage and multiple accounts from former slaughterhouse workers has revealed; there is no such thing as ‘humane slaughter’.
 Death in a slaughterhouse is as brutal and frightening as death can be.

-In this strange new pandemic-based world that we find ourselves in, there is certainly a more stark and obvious connection between animal consumption and public health than ever before.
+In this strange pandemic-based world that we find ourselves in, the connection between animal consumption and public health is more prominent than ever before.

 With a multitude of alternative options and vegan-friendly choices available in supermarkets and online – and a wealth of fantastic vegan cookbooks and free online recipes to help us make delicious Easter lunches of the cruelty-free variety, swapping out meat and dairy this Easter is easier than ever.

 The same goes for Easter eggs.
 Approximately 80 million chocolate eggs are sold annually in the UK – imagine the positive impact on the environment (and how many lives would be saved in the name of compassion) if those Easter eggs were dairy-free.